 The many twists and turns of Julian Assange’s lengthy legal fight

-Julian Assange has left prison and flown out of the UK ahead of plea deal with US authorities, WikiLeaks said.
+Assange flies out of the UK ahead of plea deal with US authorities

 Here is a timeline of some key dates spanning more than a decade of legal woes for WikiLeaks founder Julian Assange.